FeRHeDio/deliberate1/README.md

     - [✅] Show a loading indicator while loading image (shimmer)
     - [✅] Option to retry on image download error
     - [✅] Preload when image view is near visible
-    - [✅] Connect Storyboard with the code.
+    - [✅] Load Storyboard with the code.
+    - [ ] Make UI Connections to Storyboard.

  ## Networking Layer

     - [] Spike some implmentation to see stuff working.
+    - [] Get rid of the example code and TDD the Networking Layer.

  ## Json Payload details
     - source